 In considering the proposed amendment, account is to be duly taken of the matters noted during the GAC-GNSO facilitated discussion at ICANN58 as well as of the GAC’s public policy advice to reserve the finite list of names of the Red Cross and Red Crescent National Societies, as recognized within the International Red Cross and Red Crescent Movement, in all gTLDs.

 It is important to note that the scope of the work of this Reconvened WG does not extend to the issue of protecting the acronyms of the International Committee of the Red Cross or the International Federation of Red Cross and Red Crescent Societies (i.e., ICRC, CICR, CICV, MKKK, IFRC, FICR).
-While these specific acronyms are the subject of inconsistent GAC advice and prior GNSO policy work, they are not covered by the Reconvened WG’s recommendations.
+While these specific acronyms are the subject of inconsistent GAC advice and prior GNSO policy work, they are not covered by the Reconvened WG’s recommendations because they were excluded from the instructions from the GNSO Council.

 The WG’s Preliminarily-Agreed Recommendations

-The scope of the deliberations of the Reconvened WG, as instructed by the GNSO Council, were limited to the topics listed in the GNSO Council’s resolution of May 2017.
+The scope of the deliberations of the Reconvened WG, as instructed by the GNSO Council, were limited to the topics listed in the GNSO Council’s resolution of 3 May 2017.
 Details of the primary topics that were discussed can be found in Section 3 of this report.
-Accordingly, the Reconvened WG’s deliberations focused on: (a) the applicable legal basis for protecting specific Red Cross names by withholding these from registration at the second level (i.e. via reservation), where the original PDP WG had recommended a 90-day period during which both the potential registrant and the affected Red Cross organization (should the registrant proceed with its registration of a second level domain name matching the specific Red Cross name in question) will be notified; and (b) the criteria and other parameters through which a final, definitive and limited list of the Red Cross names under consideration will be reserved permanently at the second level of the domain name system.
+Accordingly, the Reconvened WG’s deliberations focused on: (a) the applicable legal basis for protecting specific Red Cross names by withholding these from registration at the second level (i.e. via reservation), where the original PDP WG had recommended a 90-day period during which both the potential registrant and the affected Red Cross Organization (should the registrant proceed with its registration of a second level domain name matching the specific Red Cross name in question) will be notified; and (b) the criteria and other parameters through which a finite, definitive and limited list of the Red Cross names under consideration will be reserved permanently at the second level of the domain name system.

 The Reconvened WG believes that its proposed recommendations, as described in this Initial Recommendations Report, address the GNSO Council’s instructions.
 This report also contains additional guidance from the Reconvened WG on aspects relating to implementation of these recommendations.
 The WG has included these details as a result of lessons learned from the implementation of consensus policies developed by the original GNSO PDP that were approved by the ICANN Board in April 2014 relating to specific protections for the primary identifiers of the Red Cross movement and other organizations.